 The last surviving player from that Dodger team was pitcher Harry Howell, soon to be an original 1903 New York Highlander (Yankee), who lived on until 1956, aged 79.

 October 3, 1947: Floyd “Bill” Bevens takes a no-hitter into the bottom of the 9th in Game 4 of the World Series.
-He gets to within 1 out of the first World Series (and thus first postseason) no-hitter ever.
+He gets to within 1 out of the 1st World Series (and thus the 1st postseason) no-hitter ever.
 But 10 walks put him in danger, and Harry “Cookie” Lavagetto pinch-hits a double-off the right-field wall at Ebbets Field, and the Dodgers win, 3-2.

 Two days later, Al Gionfriddo will rob Joe DiMaggio with an amazing catch to preserve the Dodgers’ lead in Game 6, but the Yankees win the Series in Game 7.
 By a weird twist of fate, neither Bevens, nor Lavagetto, nor Gionfriddo will ever play again.

 October 3, 1962: The Giants beat the Dodgers in a Playoff for the Pennant again — this time on the West Coast.
-At Dodger Stadium, San Francisco wins the rubber game of the Playoffs beating Los Angeles, 6-4 as Don Larsen (yes, the hero of 1956 bedevils the Dodgers again) gets the win in relief of Juan Marichal.
+At Dodger Stadium, San Francisco wins the rubber game, beating Los Angeles, 6-4 as Don Larsen (yes, the hero of 1956 bedevils the Dodgers again) gets the win in relief of Juan Marichal.
 This is the 3rd and last time the Dodgers have lost a Playoff for the Pennant, all on October 3.
 They did, however, win one in 1959, against the Milwaukee Braves, not on October 3.

 Thanks to the extended season, Maury Wills sets a major league record for the most games played in a season, appearing in 165 games.
 This was the year he stole 104 bases, setting a new major league record.